rulecoconuts/algo_learn/README.md

 # algo_impl
  A collection of implementations for various data structures and algorithms.

-Most notably: A Btree implementation in C++ as a backbone for a larger database project.
+ Most notably, a Btree implementation in C++ as a backbone for a larger database project:

 <img width="1111" alt="Screenshot 2024-07-31 at 1 05 21 AM" src="https://github.com/user-attachments/assets/d8ec38c6-c9b8-42f8-817d-4d71a9cdee8b">